marufabbasi/.github/profile/README.md

 https://www.youtube.com/watch?v=su8PBuGOXq4

-I am in the process of creating a just in time compiler for the language.
+I am in the process of creating a just in time compiler (using LLVM) for the language.

 The objectives of the compiler: